Future plans that flow form our Vision and our Values:

 – These guidelines all increasingly be on the public arena for all to see.

 – We will be clear on who we are at the core expecting high standards from those at the center but welcoming at the edges enabling those not following Christ yet to discover the beauty of his presence and the goodness of his truths.

 – We will provide resources and input to empower those in leadership, empower others to live as disciples of Jesus.

 – We will provide teaching material for life groups, discipleship courses for all ages and more one–to–one discipleship opportunities.

-– Currently how we connect people with the life of our church through welcome at Sunday services, the gathering of people’s contact details, invitations to welcome lunches, introductory visits will be coordinated more effectively as we develop systems through Church App.
+– Currently how we connect people with the life of our church through welcome at Sunday services, the gathering of people’s contact details, invitations to welcome lunches, introductory visits will be coordinated more effectively as we develop systems through Church Suite.

 – We will be asking all our people to prioritise hospitality by inviting new comers and these in need out for coffee, by opening our homes for hospitality and by investing increasingly in hospitality at our programmes.

 – Any meanness in how we offer hospitality or how we relate to each other and to others will be increasingly challenged and not accepted.